HowToOpenScience/aied2023-tutorial/src/docs/index.md

-# How to Open Science: Promoting Principles and Reproducibility Practices within the Learning Analytics Community
+# How to Open Science: Promoting Principles and Reproducibility Practices within the Artificial Intelligence in Education Community

 Conference: [*AIED 2023*][aied] | July 3^rd^ - 7^th^, 2023 | Tokyo, Japan